bitcoin-computer/docs/Examples/non-fungible-token.md

 # Non-Fungible Token

 Let's explore how ERC721 style non-fungible token (NFT) contracts can be implemented on Bitcoin.
-The code is written and tested [here](https://github.com/bitcoin-computer/BRC721).

 In the ```NFT``` class, we have a constructor and a ```send``` function.
 The constructor initializes a new token with a url and an initial owner.
 The ```send``` function adds the new owner to the list of owners of this token.